astravant/digitalgarden/_notes/daily-notes.md

 - It is this further danger that we now fully face—the consequences of our truth-seeking.
 The truth that science seeks can certainly be considered a dangerous substitute for God if it is likely to lead to our extinction.
 - Thoreau also said that we will be "rich in proportion to the number of things which we can afford to let alone."
 We each seek to be happy, but it would seem worthwhile to question whether we need to take such a high risk of total destruction to gain yet more knowledge and yet more things; common sense says that there is a limit to our material needs—and that certain knowledge is too dangerous and is best forgone.

-- What is terraforming = process of modifying the atmosphere, temperature, ecology, etc of a planet or moon to be similar to the earth, to make it inhabitable
+- What is [terraforming](https://en.wikipedia.org/wiki/Terraforming#:~:text=Terraforming%20or%20terraformation%20(literally%2C%20%22,habitable%20by%20Earth%2Dlike%20life.) = process of modifying the atmosphere, temperature, ecology, etc of a planet or moon to be similar to the earth, to make it inhabitable.

-## Knowledge
+### Knowledge
 - think about knowledge and memory as a semantic tree or the internet
 	- you have a web of knowledge, links, an intranet.
 	- continue to link pages together and you will better be able to recall information